-Germany's Vatertag (also known as Männertag or Herrentag) coincides with Ascension Day (Christi Himmelfahrt) and is held on a Thursday in May.
-It is a national holiday around the country and the Friday following is usually a day off, making for one drunken day out and three days to recover, otherwise known as a four-day weekend.
+Germany's Vatertag (also known as Männertag or Herrentag for "Men's Day" and "Gentelmen's Day" respectively) coincides with Ascension Day (Christi Himmelfahrt in German).
+It happens every year on the fortieth day after Easter on a Thursday in May.
+It is a national holiday around the country and the Friday following is usually a bruckentag (bridge day) providing for a 4-day weekend.

-How to Celebrate Männertag in Germany
+How to Celebrate Father's Day in Germany

-- Pub tour (Männerrunde)
+- Pub tour of your favorite bars (Männerrunde)